 Lutheranism is probably the largest Christian denomination named for someone other than Jesus Christ.
 While the starting principle of Lutheranism is that salvation comes from “faith not works,” genealogists with Lutheran ancestors can be thankful their forebears worked hard at producing loads of helpful records.
 Here’s how to find

-Luther was an Augustinian monk and professor who in 1517 challenged the medieval Catholic church’s materialism.
+Martin Luther was an Augustinian monk and professor who, in 1517, challenged the medieval Catholic church’s materialism.
 He disputed, among other things, the ability to buy an “indulgence” as a way of obtaining pardon for the sins of the deceased.
 Though he tried to reform Roman Catholicism from within, he wound up founding the first substantial group in Western Europe to be independent of the Catholic Church.

 Nonreligious events helped Luther’s cause.
 Many rulers of small German states seized upon religious discord as a path to greater independence from the Catholic-dominated Holy Roman Empire.
 Luther also used the newly invented printing press to widely disseminate his views.